tingyucha/AOSPRE/docs/testcase.md

   flight is set up to move from west to east at y=105, south of the main body of the storm, at 2000 meters above sea level.

-> When running AOS with for multiple APAR panels, the namelists for each panel must be set up with the same flight path and flight time information.
+> When running AOSPRE with for multiple APAR panels, the namelists for each panel must be set up with the same flight path and flight time information.